Want To Invest In Ripple? Here’s What You Need to Know

 2. It has a large market cap

-Being the third-largest cryptocurrency in the world, Ripple currently has a market cap of about $42.75 billion, according to data from CoinDesk.
+Being the six-largest cryptocurrency in the world, Ripple currently has a market cap of about $51 billion.
 This is a strong indication of investor confidence and the fact that Ripple is set for a price uptrend in the next few years.

 3. It solves real problems for businesses